-The five LIHTC projects have a combined occupancy rate of 98.0%, a strong rate for rental housing.
-In fact, the newest and most comparable LIHTC rental community within the market, Brook Ridge Apartments I & II (Map ID 1), is fully occupied with a waiting list.
+The six LIHTC projects have a combined occupancy rate of 97.6%, a strong rate for rental housing.
+In fact, the newest and most comparable LIHTC rental community within the market, Brook Ridge Apartments I & II (Map ID 1), is fully occupied.
 This illustrates that pent-up demand exists for newer LIHTC rental product within the Emporia Site PMA.
 The subject project will be able to accommodate a portion of this unmet demand.

-Notably, the subject project will be at least 25 years newer than the comparable LIHTC projects within the Site PMA.
+Notably, the subject project will be at least 26 years newer than the comparable LIHTC projects within the Site PMA.
 This will position the subject project at a significant competitive advantage.